Internal Thoracic Artery to Middle Cerebral Artery Bypass Surgery: Cadaveric Feasibsility Study.

 Neurosciences (Brain & Spine)

 Monteith, Stephen; Goren, Oded; Sampath, Ragu; Lehr, Eric; Patel, Akshal; Choi, Paul J; Iwanaga, Joe; Loukas, Marios; and Tubbs, R Shane, "Internal Thoracic Artery to Middle Cerebral Artery Bypass Surgery: Cadaveric Feasibsility Study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 114.